-The chef and author shares his foodie loves and hates
+The chef and author tells us what he loves and hates in the kitchen

 It’s one of the most versatile ingredients because you can use it in almost anything.
 It’s guaranteed to add a wonderful depth of umami flavour to gravies, sauces and even Asian dishes, such as chilli crab.

 I’ve always loved spicy food as I’ve been going to Asia and India for as long as I can remember.
 I especially like spice in the

 morning as it helps to wake me up.
 During the evenings, spice is also a good match for fruity, hoppy India Pale Ales like St Austell Brewery’s Proper Job.
 I am not one for eating the hottest thing on a menu, I just love the sensation of spicy food with a cool refreshing beer.

 RAW FISH & SHELLFISH

 I could probably eat raw fish every single day of the week.
 Any way you want to serve it to me I will eat it – from sashimi to carpaccio to ceviche.
 I also love fruits de mer – oysters, winkles and scallops served cold on a platter.
 I find raw fish and

 shellfish so moreish and easy to prepare.
 It all comes down to finding the freshest, best quality ingredients.

 A roast dinner is a thing of beauty when done well.
 Sourcing the best quality meat is essential, so for me it’s always beef from Philip Warren Butchers in Launceston, near my home in Cornwall.
 I treat my roast potatoes like a science, gravy is a work of art and the vegetables should come together like a symphony.
 It tests the skills of any chef and for me it’s so important to get just right.